NantucketDevelopeR/OrganizationalDocs/RequiredSoftware.md

         biocLite(pkgs=c("Biostrings", "seqLogo", "ggtree"))
     ```
     To automatically install all (most) phylogenetic packages on CRAN you can use the ctv package.
-    This will take some time, so ensure you have a fast internet connetion and your laptop is connected to power:
+    This will take some time, so ensure you have a fast internet connection and your laptop is connected to power:
     ```
         install.packages("ctv")
         library("ctv")